pgillet/spark-article/10-spark-ui.md

 # Future Work

-The Spark Operator Ingress could not be enabled during the development, as a DNS name is required.
+The Spark Operator Ingress could not be enabled during my experiments, simply because a DNS name is required.
 Instead, the same Ingress as for native Spark is "grafted" to the `SparkApplication`, with path-based routing.

 The operation proposed by the Spark Operator, with routing based on hostname wildcards (for example `*.ingress.cluster.com`), is nevertheless interesting as it would overcome the problem of HTTP redirect described